 In mild cases, you may feel like you are not getting quite enough air into your lungs.
 However, in severe cases, you may feel as though you’re suffocating.
 Bouts of dyspnea may also bring on chest tightness.

 Dyspnea that occurs after strenuous exercise is understandable.
 However, you should seek medical attention if any of the following occurs:

 - You’re short of breath sooner than you used to be after physical activity.

 - You’re breathless after activity that you used to handle without a problem.

 - You start to experience dyspnea without any explanation.

-Dyspnea caused by medical conditions covers a wide range of health concerns.
-While they should all be evaluated by a doctor, conditions that bring on sudden breathlessness should be treated as emergencies.
-These include:
+Dyspnea can also result from a wide range of health conditions.
+You should always treat conditions that bring on sudden breathlessness as emergencies.

 - low blood pressure